thorerismann/hdbot/intro.md

 :align: center
 :::

-This is a hammerdirt project, all copyrights apply.
+This is a hammerdirt project.

  ---